Advocating When Judges Blunder – A Fairfax Criminal Lawyer’s View

 Cellblock, Camp Delta, Guantanamo, Cuba

 Advocating for criminal defendants when judges blunder is part of the job of a criminal defense lawyer.
-As a Fairfax criminal lawyer, I know that many judges will royally blunder in making numerous vital decisions.
-The humble judges who blunder have better potential for getting back on track than the judges so arrogant that they are convinced that they always are right, when no human is always rights.
+As a Fairfax criminal lawyer, I know that numerous judges make serious blunders in making a variety of vital decisions.
+The humble judges who blunder have better potential for getting back on track than the judges convinced that they are right when they are not.

 Standing up to a judge who blunders sometimes brings risks.
 That is part of the territory of being an effective criminal defense lawyer.